SparkDev97/SnowBoardTV-Documentation/README.md

 ![Top Shelf Image Example](https://i.imgur.com/9uOICx8.png)

 ## App Icon Shadow Settings
 Within your "Info.plist" file (Mentioned in the previous section), you can add various settings for app icon shadows.
+These must be in a 'dict' under the "ShadowSettings" key.

 | Key        | Description           | Default  |
 | ------------- |:-------------| -----:|